dustinwhisman/spacedoor/src/how-to-play/index.md

   change this basic flow, such as during combat or as the result of a class feat, but that's essentially it.

-  ### Advantage and Disadvantage

-  At certain times, either from the Keeper's discretion or because of a feat or character ability, players will roll with either advantage or disadvantage, making rolls more or less likely to succeed, respectively.

-  When rolling with advantage, roll 3d6 and drop the lowest number rolled.
-For example, if you rolled a 3, a 2, and a 6, you would drop the 2, leaving you with a roll of 9.

-  When rolling with disadvantage, roll 3d6 and drop the highest number rolled.
-  That would change the result of the previous example to a 5, since the 6 would have been dropped instead of the 2.

   ### Making Your Own Rules

   This game is intended to be flexible, so if you need to make up a new rule to